publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schIV/m__us_usc_t7_s2002.md

     (b) __Conditions__

-    The Secretary may not transfer any property or interest in property under subsection (a) of this section unless—
+    The Secretary may not transfer any property or interest in property under subsection (a) unless—

         (1) at least 2 public notices are given of the transfer;